 Habitat destruction will exacerbate the impact of utilization and trade in several subpopulations (Aars, Lunn et al. 2005).
+As such the Range States have emphasized the importance of adaptive management strategies based on scientific and traditional knowledge to inform adjustment to harvest levels (see Declaration of the Responsible Ministers of the Polar Bear Range States, December 4, 2013).
 The Polar Bear Specialist Group, through resolution (IUCN Polar Bear Specialist Group 2006), urged that a precautionary approach be instituted when setting harvest limits in a warming Arctic environment urging that continued efforts are necessary to ensure that harvest or other forms of removal do not exceed sustainable levels.